dendory/Healthstone/README.md

 * Check if Windows Update is enabled.
 * Check when the last Windows Updates were installed.
 * Check for low disk space.
-* Check for a running process threshold.
+* Check for a running processes.
 * Check if there is an Anti Virus product installed.
 * Check if the Anti Virus is disabled or out of date.
 * Check if the firewall is off.